BettercareHealth/bettercare/intrapartum-care/test-5.md

 	-	Wait for a further 30 minutes for placental separation.
 	-	Perform a manual removal of the placenta in theatre as an emergency procedure.
 	-	As the active method of managing the third stage of labour has failed, the passive method should be used.
-	+	o	An infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin, make sure that the uterus is well contracted and apply controlled cord traction.
+	+	An infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin, make sure that the uterus is well contracted and apply controlled cord traction.
 11. What is the management of a retained placenta following the active management of the third stage of labour?
 	-	Pethidine and diazepam (Valium) must be given intravenously and a manual removal of the placenta done in the labour ward.
-	+	o	An infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin to ensure a well contracted uterus and amanual removal performed under general anaesthesia.
+	+	An infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin to ensure a well contracted uterus and amanual removal performed under general anaesthesia.
 	-	Allow a further 30 minutes of observation before referring the patient.
 	-	Apply fundal pressure together with traction on the cord to deliver the placenta.
 12. When should the diagnosis of postpartum haemorrhage be made?